 We also work with groups of elderly and isolated people including those with mental health issues and those with dementia, and we work with young people with special needs and those moving into independent living.

-The Angel Boat provides a safe, secure and caring environment.
+The Angel Boat and Long Tom both provide a safe, secure, and caring environment.

-On residential trips in particular, participants gain positive outcomes by being exposed to new and sometimes challenging, but fun, experiences which mean they:
+On residential trips, in particular, participants gain positive outcomes by being exposed to new and sometimes challenging, but fun, experiences which means they:

 - Experience new environments.
 For many of the youngsters, used only to urban living in high-rise flats, our trips are the first time they have been to the countryside and experienced green fields, farm animals and wildlife, and to see stars in the night sky, usually obscured by city light pollution

 - Learn new practical skills: how to steer the boat and operate locks, and share in domestic tasks

 - Learn life skills: mixing with new people, team working, communication and giving and receiving instructions as when working the boat through locks, living together in a close and confined environment, planning, preparing and cooking meals